ngiambla/boolean_sat_bb/README.md

 t8.cnf
 ```

-And `-opt` defines if this algorithm is to run with an optimization on (`y`) or off (`n`).
-The optimization performs a heuristic based measured for discovering solving the MAX-SAT problem.
+And `-opt` defines if this algorithm is to be run with an optimization on (`y`) or off (`n`).
+The optimization performs a heuristic based measure for solving a specified MAX-SAT problem.

 ## Author ##